rosmo-robot/rosmo-robot.github.io/zio-user-guide.md

         :width: 200
         :alt: The servo mounted in the bracket ready to snap onto the robot

-Connecting the servo cable to the robot controller (8:06)
+Connecting the servo cable to the Motor driver (8:06)
 ---------------------------------------------------------
-The servo cable is connected to the slot labeled Servo 1 on the robot controller board as shown in the photo below.
-Be sure to connect it as shown with the black wire connecting to the Gnd terminal on the Robot Controller board.
+The servo cable is connected to the slot labeled Servo 1 on the Motor driver board as shown in the photo below.
+Be sure to connect it as shown with the black wire connecting to the Gnd terminal on the Robot Breakout headers.

     .. image:: assembly/servo_cable_installed.jpg
         :width: 200
-        :alt: The servo cable is installed into the controller board.
+        :alt: The servo cable is installed into the Breakout headers.
 Make sure to connect it as shown.

 Inserting the servo horn into the robot arm (8:27)
 --------------------------------------------------